hucancode/hucancode/src/posts/oni-training-2023.md

 ## Last Year's Achievement

-Before go to the goal for this year, I would like to mention my last year’s achievement.
-For some people, this is trivia, but to me, it has special meaning.
+Before go to the goal for this year, I would like to mention my last year’s achievements.
+For some people, this is trivial, but to me, it has a special meaning.
 I have grown and I’m proud of it.

-### Get Over A Difficult Break Up
+### Break Up

-I loved her, it was hurtful.
+She was my first love.
+I loved her, it was hurtful, but I’m glad I got over it.
 It cost me 6 months to learn how stupid and immature I am.
-I was, and I am embarrassed, that was a pretty expensive lesson haha 😀.
-Later that year I met some new friend, learned new thing and get my life together (I guess).
 I am grateful I still have some good friends, just a few, but good friends indeed.
 Good friends are hard to come by, if you have one, treat them well, cherish them, invite them for a drink, buy them a gift on their birthday!

 <img class="w-1/2 md:w-1/3 mx-auto" alt="heart broken" src="oni-training-2023/Heartbroken-amico.svg" />

-### Learned Linux and Vim
+### Linux and Vim

 I learned the important lesson about how a tiny, simple thing can improve my life greatly.
-If you haven’t used `vim` I would highly recommend learning it.
-It’s a command line tool, it’s ugly, but powerful.
+If you have not used `vim` I would highly recommend learning it.
+It is a command line tool, it is ugly by default, but powerful.
 Not everyone needs lightning fast text editing skill, but trust me, it is worth a try.

 $$
 \text{Beauty fades, but power lasts forever}\\